griderd/Jebnix/README.md

 JebnixRPM - A plugin for RasterPropMod to give interaction with Jebnix.
 THIS DOES NOT WORK RIGHT NOW

 KerboScriptEngine - The language engine of KerboScript++.

+# KerboScript

+## Command Reference

+### CLEARSCREEN
+Clears the screen and places the cursor in the upper left.
+Example:
+    CLEARSCREEN.

+### IF, IF-ELSE, IF-ELSE-IF-ELSE
+Checks if the expression supplied is true.
+If it is, the block is executed.
+Example:
+    SET X TO 1.
+    IF X = 1
+    {
+        PRINT "X equals one".
+    }

+You can also use IF-ELSE statements.
+When the condition associated with the IF is false, the ELSE block executes instead.
+    SET X TO 1.
+    IF X = 1
+    {
+        PRINT "X equals one".
+    }
+    ELSE
+    {
+        PRINT "X does not equal one".
+    }

+Alternatively, you can use IF-ELSE-IF-ELSE statements, with as many ELSE-IF statements as you'd like.
+    SET X TO 1.
+    IF X = 1
+    {
+        PRINT "X equals one".
+    }
+    ELSE IF X > 1
+    {
+        PRINT "X is greater than one".
+    }
+    ELSE
+    {
+        PRINT "X is less than one".
+    }

+### UNTIL
+Executes the block until the condition supplied is true.
+    SET X TO 1.
+    UNTIL X > 10
+    {
+        PRINT X.
+        SET X TO X + 1.
+    }

+### WHILE
+Executes the block while the condition supplied is true.
+    SET X TO 1.
+    WHILE X < 10
+    {
+        PRINT X.
+        SET X TO X + 1.
+    }

+### DO-WHILE
+Executes the block at least once, and continues executing the block while the condition supplied is true.
+If the condition is false on the first pass, the block still executes once.
+    SET X TO 1.
+    DO
+    {
+        PRINT X.
+        SET X TO X + 1.
+    } WHILE X < 10.